Ex-CIA Director Brennan's anti-Trump comments did 'damage' to intel community, Mullen says

 "John Brennan really did cross the line.
 He's one of the leaders of the resistance movement. ...
 I understand President Trump's frustration," Johnson said, noting that Brennan began harshly criticizing the president as soon as he took office.

-He added that former officials with security clearances aren't automatically entitled to classified information.
+He added that former officials with security clearances aren't automatically entitled to view classified information.

 Trump on Saturday took aim again at Brennan, calling him a “political hack” who “cannot be trusted” with national secrets.